 People Like Human Interaction

 73% of people prefer to deal with a live agent when seeking customer service.
-People prefer to deal with a live agent because it’s easier to build a relationship with one.
-Customers prefer to build a relationship with companies they spend their money on.
+People prefer to deal with a real person because it’s easier to build a relationship with one.
+Customers prefer the personalization of human support and communication.

 85% of people who’ve dealt with a live agent return to shop again.
-Customers feel a stronger connection to live agents and this connection helps the sales process along.
+Customers feel a stronger connection to live agents and this connection helps to increase your sales conversion rate.

 People Understand Context

-Live agents provide a personalized level of support based on the question that automated bots just can’t do.
+Live agents provide a personalized level of support in real-time based on the question that automated bots just can’t do.